-Stage A2a.
-Crop to be grown (taking account of the previous crop or previous grass/clover management)
+Stage A2b.
+Assessment of N residues (taking account of the previous crop or previous grass/clover management)

 The amount of fertiliser N that should be applied to any fruit crop in its first year will depend on the previous crop or grass/clover management in the field in which the crop is to be grown.
-Details of how to allocate the correct "Previous crop/grass nitrogen residue group" to the field are given in Tables 1 and 2.
-The N recommendations for each of the main soft fruit crops grown in Scotland are listed in Table 3.
-The required N can be applied wholly as manufactured fertiliser, although some may be derived from bulky organic manures and from soil reserves.
+Details of how to allocate the correct "Previous crop/grass nitrogen residue group" to the field are given in Tables 2 and 3.